 Fire resistant plants

 Obviously, all plants will eventually burn if a fire is hot enough, but some take much longer to do so than others.
-Pine trees, for example, explode when heated sufficiently, spreading burning embers in all directions, as was graphically illustrated on the slopes of Devil’s Peak recently.
+Pine trees, for example, explode when heated sufficiently, spreading burning embers in all directions, as was graphically illustrated on the slopes of Devil’s Peak previously.

 Zone your garden